 3. Stroll Monterey’s Historic Waterfront

-Conveniently located near the aquarium, along a walkable path, is the historic waterfront area of Old and New Monterey.
-This includes Cannery Row and Fisherman’s Wharf.
-Both are free to visit and are must-sees during your trip to Monterey.
+The historic waterfront area of Old and New Monterey is conveniently located on a walkable path near the Monterey Bay Aquarium.
+It includes Cannery Row and Fisherman’s Wharf — both of which are free to visit and are must-see attractions during your trip to Monterey.

 Cannery Row

-While it was made famous by John Stenibeck’s gritty book Cannery Row, this area looks a lot different today.
+Made famous by John Steinbeck’s gritty book Cannery Row, this area looks a lot different today than it did then!
 The sardine factories have been replaced by hotels, restaurants, and souvenir shops, but the ambience remains.

 A fun way to learn some secrets of Cannery Row is to go on a self-guided Cannery Row audio tour.
-Take the tour at your own pace, notice things you would have missed, and become an expert on Cannery Row.
+Take the tour at your own pace, notice things you would have missed, and become an expert on this historic locale.

 Fisherman’s Wharf